-1 Demographics and Environmental Justice
+Demographics and Environmental Justice

-- 2 Executive Order 12898, entitled "Federal Actions to Address Environmental Justice in Minority - 3 Populations and Low Income Populations," addresses potential disproportionate human health - 4 and environmental impacts that a project may have on minority or low-income communities. - 5 Thus, environmental effects of a proposed plan or action on minority and low-income - 6 communities or Native American populations must be disclosed, and agencies must evaluate - 7 projects to ensure that they do not disproportionally impact any such community.
-If such impacts - 8 are identified, appropriate mitigation measures must be implemented. - 9 - 10 To determine whether a project has a disproportionate effect on potential environmental justice - 11 communities (i.e., minority or low income population), the demographics of an affected - 12 population within the vicinity of Greer Ferry Lake must be considered in the context of the - 13 overall region.
-Guidance from the CEQ states that "minority populations should be identified - 14 where either: (1) the minority population of the affected areas exceeds 50 percent, or (b) the - 15 minority population percentage of the affected area is meaningfully greater than the minority - 16 population percentage in the general population or other appropriate unit of geographic analysis - 17 (CEQ 1997)." - 18
+Executive Order 12898, entitled "Federal Actions to Address Environmental Justice in Minority Populations and Low Income Populations," addresses potential disproportionate human health and environmental impacts that a project may have on minority or low-income communities.
+Thus, environmental effects of a proposed plan or action on minority and low-income communities or Native American populations must be disclosed, and agencies must evaluate projects to ensure that they do not disproportionally impact any such community.
+If such impacts are identified, appropriate mitigation measures must be implemented.

+To determine whether a project has a disproportionate effect on potential environmental justice communities (i.e., minority or low income population), the demographics of an affected population within the vicinity of Greer Ferry Lake must be considered in the context of the overall region.
+Guidance from the CEQ states that "minority populations should be identified where either: (1) the minority population of the affected areas exceeds 50 percent, or (b) the minority population percentage of the affected area is meaningfully greater than the minority population percentage in the general population or other appropriate unit of geographic analysis (CEQ 1997)."

 Table 4.10 displays U.S. Census data summarizing racial, ethnic and poverty characteristics of areas adjacent to construction sites (loops and compressor stations).
 The purpose is to analyze whether the demographics of the affected area differ in the context of the broader region; and if so, do differences meet CEQ criteria for an Environmental Justice community.
-Based on the and Safety Risks (1997).
-Overall, it does not appear that any children would be disproportionally affected.
+Based on the analysis, it does not appear that minority or low income populations in the study area are disproportionately affected.